simeradesigns/documents/README.md

 # simera-documents
-# all simera files will be stored here @simera-documets
+# all simera files will be stored here @simera-documents